Big-Train-Innovations/.github/profile/README.md

 # Disclaimer

 Big Train Innovations is open-source and does not sell products, goods, or services - all available materials are called "solutions".
-Big Train Innovations "solutions" include but are not limited to: "programs", "command-line-tools", "code packages", "code language libraries", "code frameworks", "web applications", and other software utilities.
-A warranty is not provided for any solution apart of the Big Train Innovations platform.
+Big Train Innovations "solutions" include but are not limited to: "programs", "command-line-tools", "code packages", "code language libraries", "code frameworks", "web applications", and other software/compute utilities.
+Warranties are not provided for solutions apart of the Big Train Innovations platform.
 By using our solutions, you are agreeing to the conditions set by the licenses associated with it.